 4.5.1.
 A market structure describes the competitive environment in which buyers and sellers interact.
 It is defined by factors such as the number of firms, the nature of the product, and the ease of entry and exit.

 4.5.2.
-In a monopoly market, one will find one seller.
+In a monopoly market, one will find seller.
 A monopoly is characterized by a single firm that controls the entire supply of a unique product or service, with no close substitutes.

 4.5.3.
 All participants are price-takers in a perfectly competitive market.